calligraffiti/cookiecutter-fountain/README.md

 ## Prerequisites

-In order to use Fountain-cookiecutter template for your next Fountain screenplay, you need the following software installed:
+In order to use cookiecutter-fountain template for your next Fountain screenplay, you need the following software installed:

   * [Python `>= 3.6`](https://realpython.com/installing-python/)
   * [Cookiecutter](https://github.com/cookiecutter/cookiecutter) e.g. by running `pip install cookiecutter`.